TCU Rowing

 1- Weather: always check the forecast.
 Even though it may look “nice”, storms can pop up quickly.
 Please read the “What If” Weather Scenario at the bottom of this page as a guild to help select the correct location and type of practice.
 There are many great weather App that you can take conditions.
 Weather Channel App: Has forecast winds, as well as a forecast radar tracker.
 Following a heavy rainfall, the Beach St. water level can raise a fair amount.
-If water is either over the ramp/dam (15.5’ ish) it is not recommended for novices to row or to row in the dark.
-With the dock being moved to west of Beach St, rowing can continue if the Water Level is <17’ and the Current is <1,500 CFPS (cubic feet per second).
+If water is either over the ramp/dam (16 feet) it is not recommended for novices to row or to row in the dark.
 MCL would be the better option.
 Here is the water data for Beach St. https://waterdata.usgs.gov/usa/nwis/uv?08048543

 2- Winds: High winds can produce waves and make docking difficult, especially in 1X.
 Beach St. is more protected the Marine Creek Lake.
 Wind direction is also an important factor.
 Coaches will make the call if it’s safe to row and specifically where rowing will take place.

-4- Ditching and Life Jackets: All rowers who have not done Flip Training and are not yet 1X Certified shall wear a life jacket when rowing a single.
+4- Ditching and Life Jackets: All rowers rowing a 1X and who have not done Flip Training (not yet 1X Certified) shall wear a life jacket when rowing a single.
+TCU students rowing in a 1X will always be accompanied by a Coach and if training for a race can use the shell as their preserver (as per US Rowing Rules).
+If the rower is a new recreational sculler they should wear a life jacket.
 Ditching Training.
 The first water practice will include what to do in the unlikely even a crew boat flips (ditches).
 Rowers must always stay with the rowing shell which are designed to float and act as a life preserver.
+When in a crew boat, 4+ and 8+ no life jackets are required.

 Early posting of the water practice schedule will give Crew Captains time to ensure practice logistics and substituted are in place for the week.
 Practice Coordinator will: